ingo/ingo.github.io/_recipes/thai_red_curry_noodles.md

 ---
-title: Thai Red Curry Noodles
+author: Ingo Muschenetz
 category: Entrees
 description: A perfect blend of curry, beans, and eggs, this Thai Red Curry Noodles recipe is a staple diet in many foreign countries.
 With a supply of good eggs and a variety of spices, this recipe is a tasty custard that is perfect for any meal.
-image: 21305405145_8f0e43f6ea_o.jpg
+image: thai_red_curry_noodles.jpg
 size: 2-4 servings
+spicy: "\u2713"
 time: Not specified
-author: Ingo Muschenetz
-spicy: ✓
+title: Thai Red Curry Noodles
 ---
 ### Ingredients

 * `2 quarts` of Chicken Soup